What Is It Like to Attend USC?

 In addition, every on-campus housing building at USC is outfitted with round-the-clock security, biometric verification stations, and security surveillance cameras as part of our initiative to make living in USC housing a more secure experience for our student body.

-To get access to the building, residents will need to provide their USC ID cards, and they will also have to undergo a biometric scan so that it can be established that they actually do live there.
+To get access to the building, residents will need to provide their USC ID cards, and they will also have to undergo a biometric scan so that it can be established that they do live there.

 At the Customer Service Center, all incoming first-year students will be required to have their picture taken and their biometrics registered before they are allowed to pick up their keys.
-The information pertaining to residents is kept locally, and neither the general public nor the internet has access to it in any way.
+The information about residents is kept locally, and neither the general public nor the internet has access to it in any way.

 What are students like at USC?